 - Ray sincerely thanking Hancock for saving his life, kicking off the main plot.

-- He also returns the favor later on by chopping off Red's other hand with a fire axe just as he's about to kill a depowered Hancock.
+- He also returns the favor later on by chopping off Red's other hand with a fire axe before killing him just as he's about to kill a depowered Hancock.
 Now that is a loyal friend.
 He has no special powers, but stays and helps his friend anyway.

 - Ray, trying to convince Hancock he needs to clean up his act, not just for the city but for Hancock's sake: